 AI tools are only as useful as the data they have access to and the actions they can take.

-For general queries, an LLM's training data will be sufficient.
-But if you want an AI to know how your company's sales figures compare to last quarter, how your competitor's marketing has changed in response to market conditions, or simply what your CEO's email address is, then you need some way to provide it with the relevant information.
+For general queries, an LLM's training data or web search will be sufficient.
+But if you want an AI tool like ChatGPT or Claude to know how your company's sales figures compare to last quarter, how your competitor's marketing has changed in response to market conditions, or simply what your CEO's email address is, then you need some way to provide it with the relevant information.

 And if you want the AI to do something with that information—like send a report, create a task in your project management tool, update a record in your CRM, or notify your team on Slack—you need a way for it to interact with those apps.
 MCP makes that easier by giving AI tools a standardized way to discover and invoke actions in external systems.
 It bridges the gap between understanding and execution, so the AI isn't just responding with insights—it's actively getting things done.

-For example, with Zapier's MCP implementation, developers can trigger actions directly within their work apps from their code environment.
-That means your AI tools aren't limited to answering questions—they can take action, like sending an email, creating a task, or updating a record, all based on your app's exposed capabilities.
+For example, with Zapier's MCP implementation, you can trigger actions directly within all your work apps from your favorite chatbot or AI coding agent.
+That means your AI tools aren't limited to answering questions—they can take action, like sending an email, creating a task, or updating a record.
+You'll never leave your chatbot or agent, but work will still happen in your other apps.

 Previously, this would mean building a custom integration for every app you wanted to get insights from or take action in.
-(Or using an iPaaS app that already had these integrations.)
 Instead, MCP offers a standardized blueprint for how AI tools can interact with any data source.
 Any app that supports MCP is able to offer a structured set of tools or actions that an AI assistant or agent can leverage.
 When you ask an AI to do something, it can check what tools are available to it and take the appropriate action—it's a lot more flexible.

-By standardizing communications between AI models and external data sources with a secure protocol, MCP makes it a lot quicker and easier for developers to build safe integrations with key tools, and it also makes it easier for developers to swap between different tools.
-For example, two different file storage apps should have similar MCP server implementations, so switching between, say, Google Drive and Dropbox should be a matter of changing a few lines of code, not writing a whole new integration.
+By standardizing communications between AI models and external data sources with a secure protocol, MCP makes it a lot quicker and easier to build safe integrations with key tools, and it also makes it easier to swap between different tools.

 How to get started with MCP

-If you're a developer building an AI app and want it to be able to initiate tasks in other apps—not just access data—then MCP is well worth a look.
+If you want to use your AI chatbot or agent to take action—not just access data—then MCP is well worth a look.
 It gives your AI tools the ability to trigger actions in external systems, like sending messages, creating records, or kicking off workflows, all through a standardized protocol.
-And if you don't want to create your own server, you can find a list of available MCP servers here.

 Related reading: